dotnet/AspNetCore.Docs/aspnetcore/blazor/tutorials/movie-database-app/part-3.md

 The `MainLayout` component is the app's default layout.
 The `MainLayout` component inherits <xref:Microsoft.AspNetCore.Components.LayoutComponentBase>, which is a base class for components that represent a layout.
 The app's components that use the layout are rendered where the <xref:Microsoft.AspNetCore.Components.LayoutComponentBase.Body%2A> (`@Body`) appears in the markup.

-The `MainLayout` component is only part of Blazor project templates.
+The `MainLayout` component is implemented in the Blazor project.

 `Components/Layout/MainLayout.razor`: